egy1st/zerobytes-mkdocs/docs/dc/binding-recordset/index.md

 Overview
 -----------

 - DC.BindingRecordset is a high-performance COM-based environments such as Visual Basic, Visual C++ , it is only 80 KB DLL , so enjoy speed performance. it has all the magic ,imaginary and incredible features you can find any where in the market.
 - DC.BindingRecordsetis is an enhanced class that handles all aspects required with a data form (including single form and master-details form.
 It handles all the events required that you rarely need few lines of additional programming code.
-- DC.BindingRecordsetclass is the best decision for software companies  which need programming on no time or companies depends on novice programmers .
+- DC.BindingRecordsetclass is the best decision for software companieswhich need programming on no time or companies depends on novice programmers .
 - Egy1ST has done a lot of work for you.
-You define few methods and properties of  DC.BindingRecordset class and we do the rest.
+You define few methods and properties of DC.BindingRecordset classand wedo the rest.

 ## Features

 Few Lines to add in your Form\_Load event and you will get full control over your form and all included (TextBox - Lables-Buttons-Grid-Recordset) and all related events (Leave-paint-Keypress-AfterColEdit-OnAddNew-Click-MouseEnter-MouseLeave-MouseDown-Enter)

 **You can:**